wilr/wiwot/README.md

-# wiwot - What I Worked On Today
+# wiwot - what i worked on today

-At DNA I have the pleasure to work on a large range of projects both small and large on a weekly or even daily basis.
-Across languages, platforms and ours, and others, source code repositories.

 By and large, jumping between projects on an hourly basis can result in my brain being fried enough to forget everything I did over the course of the